wschaef/goes-architecture/adrs/adr03-MigrationApproach.md

        -  Increased complexity in containerization and deployment.
        -  Potential learning curve for container technologies.
        -  Cost associated with container orchestration tools.
-   -  migrate data to databases as service if approriate
+   -  migrate data to databases as service if Appropriate
      - **Pros:**
        -  Simplified data management and scalability.
        -  Reduced infrastructure costs.